 Your ability to make timely payments

 Proof of income

 Unlike cars, RV loans have extended terms… anywhere from 10 to 15 years on new, large RVs to eight plus years on used RVs.
 Plus, for most RV owners the interest on their loan is tax-deductible as a second mortgage.
 To qualify, the RV typically must be used as security on the loan and be equipped with basic sleeping, toilet and cooking facilities.
 Check with your accountant for specific details.

 Have more questions?
 Check out our Frequently Asked Questions below or better yet ask us.
-With 35 years experience in the industry, we are ready and willing to provide you the answers.
+With over 40 years experience in the industry, we are ready and willing to provide you the answers.